imagekit-developer/imagekit-angular/README.md

 ## Breaking changes - Upgrading from 2.x to 3.x version
 3.x version has breaking changes as listed below.
-* Previously, when using this SDK, we had to pass `authenticationEndpoint` which is used by SDK internally for fetching security parameters i.e `signature`, `token`, and `expire`.
 * In version 3.0.0, we have deprecated the use of the `authenticationEndpoint` parameter.
 Instead, the SDK now introduces a new parameter named `authenticator`.
 This parameter expects an asynchronous function that resolves with an object containing the necessary security parameters i.e `signature`, `token`, and `expire`.

 Example implementation for `authenticator` using `Fetch API`.